ec-europa/toolkit/docs/upgrading.md

 > git checkout master ./tests
 >```

+If you wish to use your previous tests on the toolkit you must make sure all property names match the ones of toolkit.
+And change the token style from: e.g. `${platform.build.dir} => {{ build.platform.dir }}`

 After you have made sure all is working correctly you can commit and push your upgrade.
 When it's ready for review create a pull request to the reference repository and a MULTISITE ticket so it can be QA'ed.